 By Deb Barracato // Photography by Kathryn Ziesig

-ince the start of the Industrial Revolution in the mid-1700s, human activity has increased the total mass of greenhouse gases in the Earth’s atmosphere—particularly carbon dioxide from the burning of fossil fuels—by more than 40 percent.
+Since the start of the Industrial Revolution in the mid-1700s, human activity has increased the total mass of greenhouse gases in the Earth’s atmosphere—particularly carbon dioxide from the burning of fossil fuels—by more than 40 percent.
 As a result, the average global temperature has risen 2°F, which may not seem significant but is enough to alter entire ecosystems.
 If current emissions and warming trends continue, climate scientists say, the effects could be catastrophic.

 Curtis Haderlie did not set out to solve the existential threat of climate change when he started collecting food scraps for composting in 2018.
 He simply wanted to close the loop on a local food cycle.
-His farm, Haderlie Farms in Thayne, Wyoming, sells organic produce and grass-finished beef, pork, and dairy products directly to consumers in Teton, Lincoln, and Sublette counties.
+His farm, Haderlie Farms in Thayne, Wyoming, sells produce that is grown using organic principles, and grass-finished beef, pork, and dairy products directly to consumers in Teton, Lincoln, and Sublette counties.
 Collecting organic waste from those same customers seemed like a logical next step, one that would provide him with a plentiful source of clean, nutrient-rich compost for his fields.
 What he didn’t know is that his business brainstorm underlies what many climate experts call the best possibility for a near-term tool to stem global warming.

 The Case for Composting